ryantd42/NY-Legislative-Git/2023/S1178C-2023/bill.md

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Environmental Conservation -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee
+ Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Environmental Conservation -- committee discharged, bill amended, ordered  reprinted  as  amended and  recommitted  to said committee -- recommitted to the Committee on Environmental Conservation in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  to amend the environmental conservation law, in relation to the idling time of passenger vehicles